 As shown on the timeline below, Chapter 7 coincides mostly with what geologists call the Neogene Period (23 to 3 MYA).
 Section II opens the chapter with a description of the Neogene environment.
 The geography of the last 30 million years took the Earth’s climate in a whole new direction.

-Section III outlines the evolution of the fossil apes, from early primates to hominins.
+Section III outlines the evolution of the fossil apes, from monkey-like dental apes to human-like hominins.
 Section IV further defines the hominin in terms of the fossil record.
 Fossils tell us directly about the evolution of our body’s hard parts.
 There is more to a skeleton than meets the eye.
 Bones and teeth provide ample clues about diet, habitat, motion, and even behavior.

-We can learn even more by observing our most closely related species, the great apes.
-Living species have soft tissue – muscles, brains, and hair – to compare to our own.
+We can learn even more by observing our most closely related species, the chimps, gorillas, and orangutans.
+They still carry soft anatomy – like muscles, organs, and genes – to compare to our own.
 Ape behavior and social structure can also give us insight into the long-term evolution of human nature.
 This comparative analysis is the subject of Section V.

 - Briana Pobiner, “Accepting, understanding, teaching, and learning (human) evolution: Obstacles and opportunities”, American Journal of Physical Anthropology 159(S61):232-274 (1/25/2016), https://onlinelibrary.wiley.com/doi/full/10.1002/ajpa.22910#ajpa22910-bib-0293 (accessed, saved, and archived 10/19/19). ↩